University at Buffalo: History

 City leaders of Buffalo sought to establish a university in the city from the earliest days of Buffalo.
-A "University of Western New-York" was begun at Buffalo under the auspices of the Presbyterian Church and property was purchased at North Street and College, (the site of the later YMCA), on the north side of the Allentown district.
+A "University of Western New-York" was begun at Buffalo under the auspices of the Presbyterian Church and property was purchased at North Street and College (the site of the later YMCA), on the north side of the Allentown district.
 "University of Western New-York" was chartered by the state on April 8, 1836.
 Following the charter, private funding was secured for the "Western University," which would endow six or seven professorships at $5,000 each; an addition $12,000 or $15,000 was also collected for a general fund, and a building lot was donated by Judge Ebenezer Walden, one of the wealthiest men in the city.
 However, the project collapsed and no classes were ever offered, and only the layout of the College Street campus remains.

 Founding

-The University of Buffalo (as it was originally named) was founded on May 11, 1846, as a private medical school to train the doctors for the communities of Buffalo, Niagara Falls, and surrounding villages.
+The University of Buffalo (as it was originally named) was founded on May 11, 1846, as a private medical school to train physicians for the communities of Buffalo, Niagara Falls, and surrounding villages.
 Future U.S. President Millard Fillmore, then a lawyer who had recently served in the United States House of Representatives, was one of the principal founders.
 James Platt White was instrumental in obtaining a charter for the university from the state legislature in 1846.
 He also taught the first class of 89 men in obstetrics.
 State Assemblyman Nathan K. Hall was also "particularly active in procuring the charter".
 The doors first opened to students in 1847 and after associating with a hospital for teaching purposes, the first class of students graduated the medical school in July 1847.
 Fillmore served as the school's first chancellor, a position he held until 1874, even as he served in other capacities during that time, including Comptroller of New York, U.S. Vice President, and eventually President.